 When child skiers and snowboarders wear properly fitting helmets, they reduce their risk of head injuries by nearly half.
-Helmets can also reduce the chance of head injuries for sledders and ice skaters.
+Helmets also reduce the chance of head injuries for sledders, ice skaters, snowmobilers and hockey players.
 Along with keeping children safer during winter sports, helmets provide warmth.
-Kohl's Helmet Safety Program at Seattle Children's offers free winter sport helmet fitting and giveaway events.

 Choosing and Fitting a Helmet

 Choose a certified helmet made just for snow sports.
 Look for a helmet that meets ASTM F2040, Snell RS-98 or S-98 standards.

 Proper fit is a must.
 If you can, have a salesperson help you choose and fit a helmet for your child.
 Bring the goggles that your child will wear on the slopes to make sure they work with the helmet you choose.

 Before you buy or borrow a helmet, fasten the chin strap and make sure:

 - You can adjust the chin strap so that no more than 1 or 2 fingers fit between the chin and strap

 - The pads are flush against your child’s cheeks and forehead